-Discuss SHS and the importance of not smoking around the baby.
+- > Discuss secondhand smoke and the importance of not smoking around the baby.
 "I understand that you might not be interested in quitting or cutting down right now.
-But, I was wondering if you have heard about the ways breathing cigarette smoke can harm your baby?"
-If "yes", ask her to tell you about what she's heard and if accurate, reinforce this information and if inaccurate, let her know about at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum".
-If "no", let her know about at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum".
-"Now that you know about these dangers would you like to think about ways to keep cigarette smoke away from your baby?
-If no: end call or go to next appropriate section.
+But, I was wondering if you have heard about the ways breathing cigarette smoke can harm your baby?" - " If "yes," ask her to tell you about what she's heard and if accurate, reinforce this information and if inaccurate, let her know about at least two potential harms or risks.
+Refer to the section "Reasons to Stay Quit Postpartum." - " If "no," let her know about at least two potential harms or risks.
+(Refer to the section "Reasons to Stay Quit Postpartum.") - > "Now that you know about these dangers, would you like to think about ways to keep cigarette smoke away from your baby? - " If no: end call or go to next appropriate section. - " If yes: Can you think of any things you could do now to help keep cigarette smoke away from your baby?

-If yes: Can you think of any things you could do now to help keep cigarette smoke away from your baby? - Discuss ideas she may have. - If she has no ideas: - "One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house.
-Could you tell me about any rules you may have about smoking in your house?"
-Probe to find out if:1.
-No one is allowed to smoke anywhere inside her home - 2.
-Smoking is allowed in some rooms or at some times - 3.
-Smoking is permitted anywhere inside her home If yes to response 1: No one is allowed to smoke anywhere inside her home - Let her know that this is an excellent rule and that having a smoke-free home is one of the best things she can do for her own health and the health of her baby.
+\neg If she has no ideas:

+"One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house or car.
+Could you tell me about any rules you may have about smoking in your house or car?"

+- 1. No one is allowed to smoke anywhere inside her home. - 2.
+Smoking is allowed in some rooms or at some times. - 3.
+Smoking is permitted anywhere inside her home.

+If yes to response 1: No one is allowed to smoke anywhere inside her home.

+- Let her know that this is an excellent rule and that having a smoke-free home is one of the best things she can do for her own health and the health of her baby.
 Remind her of the benefits of a smoke-free home and encourage her to think about other places that could be smoke-free, like her car.
-Refer to tabbed section "Reasons to Stay Quit Postpartum". - "Do you think you will have any trouble keeping your home smoke-free now that the baby is born?"
-Problem solve around issue(s) that she brings up.
-Use appropriate tabbed sections. - Thank her, wish her well and end the call.
+(Refer to the section "Reasons to Stay Quit Postpartum.") - "Do you think you will have any trouble keeping your home smoke-free now that the baby is born?"
+Problem-solve around issue(s) that she brings up.
+Use appropriate sections. - Thank her, wish her well, and end the call.

-If yes to either response 2 or 3: Smoking is allowed in some rooms or at some times and/or smoking is permitted anywhere inside her home Let her know that smoking by window or fan, opening a window or limiting smoking to certain rooms in the house will not completely protect the baby.
-"It sounds like your baby is likely to breathe cigarette smoke once you've taken him or her home.
+If yes to either response 2 or 3: Smoking is allowed in some rooms or at some times and/ or smoking is permitted anywhere inside her home.

+- Let her know that smoking by a window or fan, opening a window, or limiting smoking to certain rooms in the house will not completely protect the baby.

+- "It sounds like your baby is likely to breathe cigarette smoke once you've taken him or her home.
 Would you like to develop a plan for keeping your baby smoke-free at home?

-If yes: Discuss ideas she may have.
+- If yes: Discuss ideas she may have.

+- If no: End call.

+- > End conversation.